Flexible Power Generation

 Stage 4: Scale up

-- Assist in fleet-wide and nation-wide scale up
+- Assist in fleet-wide implementation and national scale up

 “GTG-RISE pilot studies suggest India can make 60-80 GW of its coal power plants more flexible with approximately $2 billion of investment.”